EzzEldin-Kadry/Chess/README.md

 # Chess
-3D classic chess board game against ai. implemented in (2020)
+3D classic chess board game against ai.
+(2020)

 *This project has been collaboratively created by a team of developers including me*